aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/odscellfield/_index.md

 ```

-Gets and sets the type of the field.
+the type of the field.

 **Returns:**
 int